 This means that as a sole trader/self-employer, you don’t have to pay company car tax because there is technically no legal difference between you and your business.

 It’s important to bear in mind that if your business ever becomes a Limited Company then you’ll have to start paying company car tax.
+The only exception is if you decide to take out a lease for an electric car, BIK rates have never been lower - company car tax on electric cars is 0% for 2020/21.

 What Expenses can I claim if I am Self-Employed?